Travel Advisory for Italian Republic

 Common Scams & Tourist Traps

-- ATM skimming and credit card fraud, especially in tourist areas.
+- ATM skimming devices placed on card readers in popular tourist areas.

-- Fake police officers demanding to see wallets or credit cards.
+- Fake police officers asking to inspect wallets for high-value notes.

 Cultural Etiquette in Italian Republic